[Varian Fry Institute] [Chambon Foundation Home] [Chambon Institute Home]

 were Jewish and survivors of the Holocaust.

-2013 will see the release of his documentary short Not Idly By: Peter Bergson, America and Holocaust (left), as well as the DVD edition of Sauvage's 1979 Yiddish: the Mother Tongue, the Emmy-winning portrait of a unique and tenacious language and culture.
-Also seeing release in 2013 are the three part documentary We Were There—Christianity and the Holocaust.
+2017 will also see the release of his documentary Not Idly By: Peter Bergson, America and Holocaust (left), as well as the DVD edition of Sauvage's 1979 Yiddish: the Mother Tongue, the Emmy-winning portrait of a unique and tenacious language and culture.
+Also seeing release in 2017 are the three part documentary We Were There—Christianity and the Holocaust.

 Upcoming and long in post-production is And Crown Thy Good--Varian Fry in Marseille (right), a feature documentary about Americans involved in rescue in Marseille, France, after France fell to the Nazis.
 While celebrating some remarkable Americans—Varian Fry (right), Miriam Davenport, Mary Jayne Gold, Charles Fawcett, Leon Ball and Hiram Bingham IV—the documentary will place the story in the context of those challenging times, addressing American policies then towards the unwanted refugees.

 Sauvage has also long had plans for a dramatic movie also dealing with the Varian Fry rescue mission but based on Mary Jayne Gold's flavorful memoir, Crossroads Marseilles 1940, the rights to which the author willed to Sauvage.
 Mary Jayne Gold (left, and right with Sauvage, during production of And Crown Thy Good), a beautiful heiress, participated in the mission, while at the same time having an affair with a young French gangster.
 The book was published in France in 2001 as Marseille Année 40 to unanimous acclaim, with Sauvage contributing an afterward.